-We start with Keung (pork and prawn mince rolled in bean curd skin and deep-fried), so delicious that we could easily have doubled up on the order!
+We start with Betel leaves topped with grilled prawns and Keung (pork and prawn mince rolled in bean curd skin and deep-fried), so delicious that we could easily have doubled up on the order!

 Then to mains.
 Firstly, the ‘must try’ rich Amok Trei, sweet coral trout in a fragrant yellow curry custard.
 Gently steamed in banana leaves and overlain with the gentle flavours of lemongrass, galangal, fresh turmeric and kaffir lime in a sweet coconut milk sauce, this dish is a real treat, the fragrant spices all the more pungent from being pounded by hand rather than by machine ($28.50).
 We supplement it with Lok Luk – stir-fried beef with salad ($28.50), and Bong Kear Ang – local prawns wrapped in kroeung (a paste of fresh herbs) minced pork then rolled in prosciutto (29.50).

 While not large in size, the dishes are tasty and filling, made from top quality locally-sourced ingredients; a little glimpse of food from a land and culture unknown to many Australians.